Keifer Sykes

-Keifer Jerail Sykes (born December 30, 1993) is an American professional basketball player for the Motor City Cruise of the NBA G League.
-He played college basketball for the University of Wisconsin–Green Bay and his professional career has included stints at Anyang KGC of the Korean Basketball League, Ankara DSI of the Basketball Super League, S.S.
-Felice Scandone of the Lega Basket Serie A and South East Melbourne Phoenix of the National Basketball League.
-Sykes is featured in the 2018 documentary film Chi-Town, produced and directed by Nick Budabin.
-The film follows Sykes' path from high school to his brush with the NBA.
+Keifer Jerail Sykes (born December 30, 1993) is an American professional basketball player for Legia Warsaw of the Polish Basketball League (PLK).
+He played college basketball for the University of Wisconsin–Green Bay.
+Sykes is featured in the 2018 documentary film Chi-Town, produced and directed by Nick Budabin, following his path from high school to his brush with the NBA.